0xAX/linux-insides/Initialization/linux-initialization-1.md

 #define INIT_PER_CPU_VAR(var) init_per_cpu__##var
 ```

-After the `INIT_PER_CPU_VAR` macro will be expanded, we will have `init_per_cpu__gdt_page`.
+After the `INIT_PER_CPU_VAR` macro is expanded, we will have `init_per_cpu__gdt_page`.
 We can see the initialization of `init_per_cpu__gdt_page` in the [linker script](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/vmlinux.lds.S):

 ```
 #define INIT_PER_CPU(x) init_per_cpu__##x = x + __per_cpu_load
 INIT_PER_CPU(gdt_page);
 ```

-As we got `init_per_cpu__gdt_page` in `INIT_PER_CPU_VAR` and `INIT_PER_CPU` macro from linker script will be expanded we will get offset from the `__per_cpu_load`.
-After this calculations, we will have correct base address of the new GDT.
+As we got `init_per_cpu__gdt_page` in `INIT_PER_CPU_VAR` and `INIT_PER_CPU` macro from linker script is expanded we will get an offset from the `__per_cpu_load`.
+After this calculations, we will have a correct base address of the new GDT.

-Generally per-CPU variables is a 2.6 kernel feature.
+Generally per-CPU variables are a 2.6 kernel feature.
 You can understand what it is from its name.
 When we create `per-CPU` variable, each CPU will have its own copy of this variable.
 Here we are creating `gdt_page` per-CPU variable.
-There are many advantages for variables of this type, like there are no locks, because each CPU works with its own copy of variable and etc...
-So every core on multiprocessor will have its own `GDT` table and every entry in the table will represent a memory segment which can be accessed from the thread which ran on the core.
+There are many advantages for variables of this type.
+Such as no locks, because each CPU works with its own copy of variable and etc...
+So every core on a multiprocessor will have its own `GDT` table and every entry in the table will represent a memory segment that can be accessed from the thread which ran on the core.
 You can read in details about `per-CPU` variables in the [Concepts/per-cpu](https://0xax.gitbook.io/linux-insides/summary/concepts/linux-cpu-1) post.

 As we loaded new Global Descriptor Table, we reload segments as we did it every time: